hassanbadru/art_logic_1/README.md

 Assuming that your solution works correctly and cleanly enough to move forward in this process, these functions will need to be used in your part 2 submission.
 #### The Encoding Function
-This function needs to accept a signed integer in the 14-bit range [-8192..+8191] and return a 4 character string.
+My encoding function accepts a signed integer in the 14-bit range [-8192..+8191] and returns a 4 character hexadecimal string.
 The encoding process is as follows:
-1. Add 8192 to the raw value, so its range is translated to [0..16383]
+1. Added 8192 to the raw value, so its range is translated to [0..16383]
-2. Pack that value into two bytes such that the most significant bit of each is cleared
+2. Packed that value into two bytes such that the most significant bit of each is cleared
-3. Format the two bytes as a single 4-character hexadecimal string and return it.
+3. Formatted the two bytes as a single 4-character hexadecimal string and returned it.

 #### The Decoding Function
-Your decoding function should accept two bytes on input, both in the range [0x00..0x7F] and recombine them to return the corresponding integer between [-8192..+8191]
+My decoding function accepts two bytes on input, both in the range [0x00..0x7F] and recombines them to return the corresponding integer between [-8192..+8191]

 ## Folder Structure